 Q: Is the first impression the first impression with our company overall or the first impression once they're a customer?

 A: If you want to extend this to the prospecting stage too that's great too.
-There's probably plenty of points of force and friction there.
+There are probably plenty of points of force and friction there.